-Unless the articles of incorporation provide otherwise, the board of directors of a corporation may adopt bylaws to be effective only in an emergency defined in subsection (d).
-The emergency bylaws, which are subject to amendment or repeal by the shareholders, may make all provisions necessary for managing the corporation during the emergency, including:

-- 1989 GENERAL ASSEMBLY OF NORTH CAROLINA 1 (1) Procedures for calling a meeting of the board of directors; Quorum requirements for the meeting: and 2 (2) 3 (3) Designation of additional or substitute directors.
-All provisions of the regular bylaws consistent with the emergency bylaws 4 5 remain effective during the emergency.
-The emergency bylaws are not effective after 6 the emergency ends.
-7 Corporate action taken in good faith in accordance with the emergency (c) 8 bylaws binds the corporation and the fact that the action was taken by special 9 procedures may not be used to impose liability on a corporate director, officer, 10 employee, or agent.
-An emergency exists for purposes of this section if a quorum of the 11 12 corporation's directors cannot readily be assembled because of some catastrophic event.
-13 "ARTICLE 3.
-14 "PURPOSES AND POWERS.
-15 "§ 55-3-01.
+- (a) Unless the articles of incorporation provide otherwise, the board of directors of a corporation may adopt bylaws to be effective only in an emergency defined in subsection (d).
+The emergency bylaws, which are subject to amendment or repeal by the shareholders, may make all provisions necessary for managing the corporation during the emergency, including: - (l) Procedures for calling a meeting of the board of directors; - (2) Quorum requirements for the meeting; and - (3) Designation of additional or substitute directors. - (b) All provisions of the regular bylaws consistent with the emergency bylaws remain effective during the emergency.
+The emergency bylaws are not effective after the emergency ends. - (c) Corporate action taken in good faith in accordance with the emergency bylaws binds the corporation and the fact that the action was taken by special procedures may not be used to impose liability on a corporate director, officer, employee, or agent. - (d) An emergency exists for purposes of this section if a quorum of the corporation's directors cannot readily be assembled because of some catastrophic event.

+"PURPOSES AND POWERS.

+"§ 55-3-01.
 Purposes.

-16 Every corporation incorporated under this act has the purpose of engaging in 17 any lawful business unless a more limited purpose is set forth in its articles of 18 incorporation.
-19 (b) A corporation engaging in a business that is subject to regulation under 20 another statute of this State may incorporate under this act only if permitted by, and 21 subject to all limitations of, the other statute. "§ 55-3-02.
+- (a) Every corporation incorporated under this act has the purpose of engaging in any lawful business unless a more limited purpose is set forth in its articles of incorporation. - (b) A corporation engaging in a business that is subject to regulation under another statute of this State may incorporate under this act only if permitted by, and subject to all limitations of, the other statute.

+"§ 55-3-02.
 General powers.

-22 23 Unless its articles of incorporation or this act provide otherwise, every 24 corporation has perpetual duration and succession in its corporate name and has the 25 same powers as an individual to do all things necessary or convenient to carry out its business and affairs, including without limitation power: 26 27 To sue and be sued, complain and defend in its corporate name; (1) 28 (2) To have a corporate seal, which may be altered at will, and to use it, or 29 a facsimile of it, by impressing or affixing it or in any other manner 30 reproducing it; 31 To make and amend bylaws, not inconsistent with its articles of (3) incorporation or with the laws of this State, for managing the business 32 and regulating the affairs of the corporation; 33 To purchase, receive, lease, or otherwise acquire, and own, hold, 34 (4) 35 improve, use, and otherwise deal with, real or personal property, or any legal or equitable interest in property, wherever located; 36 To sell, convey, mortgage, pledge, lease, exchange, and otherwise 37 (5) dispose of all or any part of its property:
+- (a) Unless its articles of incorporation or this act provide otherwise, every corporation has perpetual duration and succession in its corporate name and has the same powers as an individual to do all things necessary or convenient to carry out its business and affairs, including without limitation power: - (1) To sue and be sued, complain and defend in its corporate name;

-- 38

-- 39 40 41

-- 43 44

-To make contracts and guarantees, incur liabilities, borrow money, (7) issue its notes, bonds, and other obligations (which may be convertible vote, use, sell, mortgage, lend, pledge, or otherwise dispose of; and deal in and with shares or other interests in, or obligations of, any other entity;

-To purchase, receive, subscribe for, or otherwise acquire; own, hold,

-- into or include the option to purchase other securities of the 1 2 corporation), and secure any of its obligations by mortgage or pledge 3 of any of its property, franchises, or income; To lend money, invest and reinvest its funds, and receive and hold real 4 (8) 5 and personal property as security for repayment; To be a promoter, partner, member, associate, or manager of any 6 (9) 7 partnership, joint venture, trust, or other entity; 8 (10)To conduct its business, locate offices, and exercise the powers 9 granted by this act within or without this State: 10 (11)To elect or appoint directors, officers, employees, and agents of the corporation, define their duties, fix their compensation, and lend them 11 12 money and credit: 13 (12)To pay pensions and establish pension plans, pension trusts, profit sharing plans, stock bonus plans, stock option plans, and other benefit 14 15 or incentive plans for any or all of its current or former directors, 16 officers, employees, and agents; To make donations for the public welfare or for charitable, religious, 17 (13)18 cultural, scientific, or educational purposes; 19 (14)To transact any lawful business that will aid governmental policy; 20 To make payments or donations, or do any other act, not inconsistent (15)21 with law, that furthers the business and affairs of the corporation; and To provide insurance for its benefit on the life or physical or mental 22 (16)23 ability of any of its directors, officers or employees or on the life or 24 physical or mental ability of any security holder for the purpose of acquiring at his death or disability its securities owned by such security 25 holder, and for these purposes the corporation is deemed to have an 26 27 insurable interest in its directors, officers, employees, or security holders; and to provide insurance for its benefit on the life or physical 28 29 or mental ability of any other person in whom it has an insurable 30 interest.
-31 (b) It shall not be necessary to set forth in the articles of incorporation any of the powers enumerated in this section.
-32 33 "§ 55-3-03.
+deemed to have an insurable interest in its directors, officers, employees, or security holders; and to provide insurance for its benefit on the life or physical or mental ability of any other person in whom it has an insurable interest.

+(b) It shall not be necessary to set forth in the articles of incorporation any of the powers enumerated in this section.

+"§ 55-3-03.
 Emergency powers.
-In anticipation of or during an emergency defined in subsection (d), the board 34 (a) 35 of directors of a corporation may: 36 - Modify lines of succession to accommodate the incapacity of any (1) director, officer, employee, or agent; and - Relocate the principal office, designate alternative principal offices or (2) regional offices, or authorize the officers to do so. - (b) During an emergency defined in subsection (d), unless emergency bylaws provide otherwise: - (1) Notice of a meeting of the board of directors need be given only to those directors whom it is practicable to reach and may be given in any practicable manner, including by publication and radio; and